ivanpierre/lt-theme-kilroysoft/README.md

     "word", "attribute", "equals"
     ;; "meta", "error", "atom", "tag", "comment"

-## Problems with ' whith QWERTZ keyboards
+## Problems with ' on QWERTZ keyboards

-There's a problem with keaborad recognition got '.
+There's a problem with keyborad recognition with ' (quote).
 It's not in LightTable but in codemirror .
 Well a 'pis aller' can be a little modification in the .lighttable/js/lib/codemorror.js file @ line 1330 and suppress the entry for "["